 PLEASE NOTE: You are now creating real actions that can trigger real world communications to real people!
-We highly recommend that you only use your email address for sending messages.
-You'll likely want to test your workflow several times, and you don't want to spam your community members!
+We highly recommend that you only use your email address first since you'll likely want to test your workflow several times, and you don't want to spam your community members!

-For the required fields shown above, please type the following:
+For the required fields shown above, try the following:

-To: your personal email address (DO NOT select a community member's email address!)
+To: your personal email address (DO NOT select a community member's email address until fully tested!)

-Click on the ''Community Name" option in the list that appears.
-This will automatically pull the name of the community into the Subject line of your email!
+For Example, if you click on the ''Community Name" option in the list that appears the Zap will automatically pull the name of the community into the Subject line of your email!

 Test your workflow

 This is it!
 The big reveal!!
 You are ready to test your workflow!
-If you followed the steps above to send an email notification, then this test will send an actual email.
-Please make sure your own email address is listed in the To: field in Step 3 above.
-If you choose Google Sheets or Slack, then this test will create a row or post a message.
+If you followed the steps above to send an email notification to yourself, then this test will send an actual email.
+(Or whatever action you have set up, ie: if you choose Google Sheets or Slack, then this test will create a row or post a message.)

 That's it!
 Now, check your email inbox, Google Sheet or Slack Channel to see your data output!
 If everything looks good, then you can turn on your Zap!